Julia Evans recently wrote about the tiny personal programs she’s

 backend firmware needed for my scanner.

-too: could not fetch string descriptor: Pipe error
+too: could not fetch string descriptor: Pipe error.
+Not very helpful.

 Back to Google, to figure out why the program couldn’t find my scanner.
 A